About This Chapter

 Historiography & World History - Chapter Summary

-- Recall different versions of modernization theory
+- Recall the claims of modernization theory

-- Interpret historical information from charts, graphs, maps, and diagrams
+- Interpret historical information from graphs

 These lessons can help you study up on historiography and world history.
 There's a Help feature that allows you to submit questions to instructors if you get stuck on a subject.
 Additionally, each lesson is accompanied by a short quiz that allows you to test your recollection.

 1. Basic Terms & Concepts in Social Studies

 The social studies are a major academic discipline and a big area of research.
 In this lesson we'll look at several terms used in social studies to help organize human societies.